Department of Psychology

 This course will discuss advanced topics in human neuroimaging, reviewing recent papers using state-of-the-art methods, including multi-voxel pattern analysis, Big Data, connectivity analyses, and inter-subject correlations.
 We will discuss how these new methods fit into the current landscape of human neuroscience and support new theoretical ideas, and also conduct tutorials so students can use these methods in their own analyses.

-Instructor(s): W. Bainbridge, M. Rosenberg Terms Offered: Winter
+Instructor(s): W. Bainbridge, M. Rosenberg Terms Offered: Spring

 Prerequisite(s): The course will be geared towards PhD students, but open to MA students and undergraduates who receive instructor permission to enroll.